Steve Delabar: Cleveland Indians

 Delabar signed a minor league contract with the Cleveland Indians on January 13, 2017.
 The deal included an invitation to the Indians' 2017 spring training camp.
 On April 24, Delabar was suspended for 80 games after testing positive for ostarine.
 Delabar was released by the Indians on July 5, 2017.

 Texas Rangers

 On January 4, 2018, Delabar signed a minor league contract with the Texas Rangers with an invitation to spring training.
 He was released on April 20.

 Retirement

-On February 4, 2019, Delabar announced that he will no longer pursue playing opportunities on the Outta Park show with Barry Davis.
+On February 4, 2019, Delabar announced that he would no longer pursue playing opportunities.
+He said this during an interview on the Outta The Park with Barry Davis podcast.

 Pitching style

-Delabar throws three pitches: a hard four-seam fastball at an average of 95 mph, a slider from 85 to 88 mph that he throws occasionally to right-handed hitters, and a split-finger fastball that registers speeds in the mid-to-upper 80s.
-All three pitches are excellent strikeout pitches, with well above-average whiff rates of 25% on the fastball, 33% on the slider, and 48% on the splitter.
-The high whiff rates contribute to a K/9 rate of over 11 for Delabar's career.
+Delabar threw three pitches: a four-seam fastball at an average of 95 mph, a slider averaging 87 mph that he threw occasionally to right-handed hitters, and a split-finger fastball that averaged 86.5 mph.
+All three pitches were excellent strikeout pitches, with whiff rates of 11 percent on his fastball, 17.6 percent on his slider, and 21.5 percent his the splitter.
+The high whiff rates helped Delabar strike out 28.8 percent of batters he faced, above the major league average of 20 percent during his career.